 There are two stages at the NCS case staffing.
-First, listen and collect information from the participant to determine if there's good cause for not meeting WorkFirst requirements.
+First, WorkFirst staff listen and collect information from the participant to determine if there's good cause for not meeting WorkFirst requirements.

 Second, determine if the participant doesn't have good cause, use the eJAS Non-Compliance Case Staffing & Review Criteria tool to determine the next appropriate step for the participant.

-Additionally, the WFPS/WFSSS must:
+Additionally, the WFPS/WFSSS must WorkFirst staff take the following steps:

-- Complete the good cause/NCS case staffing in compliance with any limited-English proficiency (LEP) and Equal Access (EA) plans to communicate effectively with the non-participating parent/caregiver.
-Follows the procedures in section 3.4 Case Staffing to set up the staffing. - Conducts an NCS case staffing during the good cause appointment to decide whether to refer a participant for refusal to participate without good cause.

-- Documents any information the participant provides about the non-participation (phone calls or documents) before the case staffing occurs. - Includes the following people in the case staffing: - The non-participating parent/caregiver (if they show up for the good cause appointment). - o Anyone the non-participating parent/caregiver brings with them. - Other relevant professionals, such as a WFSSS or applicable persons from other agencies involved with the participant, which may include tribal representatives, WorkFirst partners, family violence advocates, or LEP pathway providers. - Child Welfare (CW) social worker or representative if they currently work/recently worked with the family.
+- Complete the good cause/NCS case staffing in compliance with any limited-English proficiency (LEP) and Equal Access (EA) plans to communicate effectively with the nonparticipating parent/caregiver.
+Follows the procedures in section 3.4 Case Staffing to set up the staffing. - Conducts an NCS case staffing during the good cause appointment to decide whether to refer a participant for refusal to participate without good cause. - Documents any information the participant provides about the non-participation (phone calls or documents) before the case staffing occurs. - Includes the following people in the case staffing: - The non-participating parent/caregiver (if they show up for the good cause appointment). - o Anyone the non-participating parent/caregiver brings with them. - Other relevant professionals, such as another WorkFirst staff FSSS or applicable persons from other agencies involved with the participant, which may include tribal representatives, WorkFirst partners, family violence advocates, or LEP pathway providers. - o Child Welfare (CW) social worker or representative if they currently work/recently worked with the family.
 Incorporate supported activities CW may require the participant to engage in activities such as counseling or substance abuse treatment in their IRP.
 CW staff can help re-engage the participant in activities to support barrier reduction.
-The WFPS/WFSSS documents in the participant's case if there is CW involvement and if the CW social worker or representative was invited to the case staffing.
+The WFPS/WFSSSWorkFirst staff documents in the participant's case if there is CW involvement and if the CW social worker or representative was invited to the case staffing.

 Note: A minimum of two professionals must attend the case staffing.
-The WorkFirst worker counts as one professional.
-In no instances, can a case manager be the only one making a decision to refer for NCS.
+The assigned Case Manager WorkFirst worker counts as one professional.
+In no instances, can one professional a case manager the Case Manager be the only one making a decision to refer for NCS.